rbowsley/lamplighthelp/source/16-8-2_Archiving_Profiles.markdown

 > System administrators and managers can archive a profile once it is no longer active and you don't need to add information to it or amend information that is already in it

 Archiving is straightforward and reversable.
-When a profile is archived, it can still be counted in reports (if the ‘Include archived profiles?’ field is selected on the report filters page - for more on this see XXXXXXXXXXXX), but will not be included in {{Groups}}.
+When a profile is archived, it can still be counted in reports (if the ‘Include archived profiles?’ field is selected on the report filters page - for more on this see XXXXXXXXXXXX), but will not be included in {{group}}s.
 The profile itself will not be visible and it cannot be searched for using the search box at the top right of the page.

 **Archiving a profile**